ThinkDataEd/curriculum/docs/unit3/lesson3.md

 make people taller.
 Explain that the class will be divided into two groups, one group will get the treatment, and one group will not.
 The group that does not receive the treatment will be the control group.
 After the treatment, they will measure the groups to see which is taller.
-Now divide the class into two groups by placing the boys in the treatment group and the girls in the control group.
+Now divide the class into two groups by placing the taller students in the treatment group and the shorter students in the control group.

     Remember that in an experiment we typically have a treatment group and a control group.
-In the MythBusters experiment, they compared number of yawns after treatment, and not any measurements before treatment, because they were comparing the treatment group to the control group (the control group is specifically here because it is a comparable untreated group - this allows us to not need “before” measurements).
-Therefore, in this case, we will run the experiment and then compare average height of the treatment group to the control group.
+Some experiments do not require a before and after as long as the two groups being compared are similar (many medical studies use this method for experiments).
+In this case, we will run the experiment and *then* compare average height of the treatment group to the control group.

 2. Tell them that after the treatment group takes the treatment, your statistic to compare groups will be to measure the heights.
 If the treatment group is taller, then the treatment must have worked.